shhwang1/1_Dimensionality-Reduction/Unsupervised_Methods/README.md

 ## Unsupedvised Methods

-#### - As a result of the superimposed methods, abalone dataset does not fit well, so only 3 datasets are used in unsupervised methods.
+#### - As a result of the supervised methods, 'abalone dataset' does not fit well, so only 3 datasets are used in unsupervised methods.

 ### 1. Principal Component Analysis (PCA)